 Morphological operations, part 1

-Morphological image processing is a field of computer vision that deals with the removal of imperfections in binary and grayscale images.
+Morphological image processing is a field of computer vision that addresses the shortcomings of binary and grayscale images.

-In this demonstration, we will look at 8 of the most common morphological operations.
+In this demo, we will look at the 8 most common morphological operations.

 Pkg.add(["TestImages", "ImageMorphology"])